What are the symptoms of COVID-19?

 Make sure to tell the GP clinic about your child’s COVID-19 symptoms, test or diagnosis.
 The clinic will tell you what to do next.

-You can also contact the Coronavirus Health Information Line on 1800 020 080 or Healthdirect on 1800 022 222.
+You can also contact Healthdirect on 1800 022 222.

-If your child has a lot of difficulty breathing, their skin is pale or blue, or they’re drowsy or unresponsive, call 000 for an ambulance and let them know about your child’s COVID-19 test or diagnosis.
+If your child has a lot of difficulty breathing, their skin is pale or blue, or they’re drowsy or unresponsive, call 000 for an ambulance.
+Let them know about your child’s COVID-19 test or diagnosis, and then follow their directions.
 Also seek medical attention straight away if your child has a fever for more than 3 days and/or swollen neck glands, swollen hands or feet, red eyes or tongue, stomach pain, a skin rash or cracked lips.

+It’s best to speak with your GP or vaccination provider if you have any concerns about COVID-19 vaccination or your child has a medical condition, disability or a very weak immune system.
 These health professionals can address your concerns and talk with you about your child’s vaccination needs.

 If your child is anxious about injections or has needle phobia, it can help to prepare your child for vaccination.

 Vaccines are medicines that build your body’s immune system.
 They help to protect you and your family from infectious diseases.
-The vaccine development process is very thorough.

 Good personal hygiene can help to protect your child and family from COVID-19 and prevent its spread.